 How to take apart a Kimber 1911 with a 5″ Barrel.
-Complete Disassembly and Field Strip Instructions
+Complete Disassembly, Takedown and Field Strip Instructions

-This tutorial will show you step-by-step how to disassemble (Field Strip) a 1911 Semi-Automatic Pistol in .45 ACP.
+This tutorial will show you step-by-step how to disassemble, break down or Field Strip a 1911 Semi-Automatic Pistol in .45 ACP.
 Specifically I will be showing the disassembly of a Kimber Aegis Elite Custom.
+Removing the slide on a 1911 is not hard once you have done it a couple times.

 Kimber 4″ barrel models such as the Pro Carry II have a different take down procedure and use a different tool to remove the slide.
 See my article: Disassembly of a Kimber Pro Carry II.
 This shows the takedown of Kimber models with the 4″ bull barrel.